 What Led To A Hybrid Database Strategy?

 The push for cloud deployment has increased the competitive spirit in the IT industry.
-However, deciding on the right cloud option among the three cloud variants was a tough task for many, owing to cost concerns.
+However, deciding on the right cloud option among the three cloud variants was difficult for many, owing to cost concerns.

-Surveys show that many opt for ‘hybrid’ over other forms of cloud, particularly because of the costs involved in adopting a pure cloud model.
+Surveys show that many opt for ‘hybrid’ over other cloud forms, mainly because of the cost of adopting a pure cloud model.

 “Executing on new technology can be complex and costly, and completely switching from today’s current infrastructure reality to one based 100% on public cloud is so prohibitively expensive that no one’s doing it,” says one of the leading IT market research firms.

-On the other side, many firms feel that the cloud is mandatory to at least stand in today’s competition, winning aside!
-So, the option many firms found was hybrid as an economical cloud option.
-71 percent of firms are hybrid, while 81 percent are multi cloud, says one of the market’s renowned IT service providers.
+On the other hand, many firms feel that the cloud is mandatory to at least stand in today’s competition, winning aside!
+So, many firms found hybrid as an economical cloud option.
+One of the market’s renowned IT service providers says 71 percent of firms are hybrid, while 81 percent are multi-cloud.

-But, in the journey with hybrid, many firms are reportedly missing out on something important i.e. the hybrid database strategy, which is key to enjoying the full benefits of the hybrid cloud deployment.
+However, in their journey with hybrid, many firms are reportedly missing out on something important: the hybrid database strategy, which is key to enjoying the full benefits of hybrid cloud deployment.

 What difference does a Hybrid Database Strategy Make?